Arno0x/DNSExfiltrator/readme.md

 ***SERVER SIDE***

-Start the `dnsexfiltrator.py script passing it the domain name used:
+Start the `dnsexfiltrator script passing it the domain name used:
 ```
 root@kali:~# ./dnsexfiltrator.py -d mydomain.com
 ```